11 Days / 10 Nights

 - All shore landings per the daily program.

 - Leadership throughout the voyage by our experienced expedition leader, including shore landings and other activities.

 - All Zodiac transfers and cruising per the daily program.

-- Formal and informal presentations by our Expedition Team and guest speakers as scheduled.
+- Various presentations by our Expedition Team and guest speakers as scheduled.

 - Photographic Journal on DVD, documenting the voyage.

 - A pair of waterproof expedition boots on loan for shore landings.

 - An official Quark Expeditions parka to keep.

 - Coffee, tea and cocoa available around the clock.

 - Hair dryer and bathrobes in every cabin.